iloveicedgreentea/GoWatchIt/readme.md

 This has become more of a general purpose home theater automation server.
 It is centered around Plex, but I am adding support for generic sources of info as well.

-* Simple web interface for configuration
+Meat & Potatos:
 * Load/unload BEQ profiles automatically, no user action needed, correct codec detected
+* Set Volume based on media type (movie, TV, etc)
+* Trigger lights when playing, pausing, or stopping automatically
+* HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen)

+Other cool stuff:
+* Mute/Unmute Minidsp automation for things like turning off subs at night
+* Simple web based UI for configuration
 * Detect aspect ratio and send command to HA to adjust accordingly
   * Also supports using my MadVR Envy Home Assistant integration
-* Set Master Volume based on media type (movie, TV, etc)
-* Trigger lights when playing or stopping automatically
-* HDMI Sync detection and automation (pause while it is syncing)
 * Various MQTT sensors for volume control, lights, mute status, and current BEQ profile
-* Mute/Unmute Minidsp for things like night mode/WAF (turning off subs)
 * Mobile notifications (via HA) to notify for events like loading/unloading BEQ was successful or failed
 * Dry run and notification modes to verify BEQ profiles without actually loading them
-* All options are highly configurable with hot reload
-* Built in support for Home Assistant and Minidsp webhooks (e.x mute on)
+* Built in support for Home Assistant and Minidsp

-*note: most communication to HA is done via MQTT so you will need to set this up*

-## Usage
-This tool is web API based.
-It is extensible by adding "handlers" which are listener endpoints for any function.

 ## Setup
 Note: this assumes you have ezBEQ, Plex, and HomeAssistant working.
 Refer to their respective guides for installation help.